Ravbug/UnityHubNative/README.md

 ## Issues
 Please report all problems in the [Issues](https://github.com/Ravbug/UnityHubNative/issues) section of this repository.
-Make sure to include as many details as possible, or I won't be able to fix it.
+Make sure to include as many details as possible, otherwise I won't be able to fix it.